Dozens feared dead after ‘massive’ landslide hits Papua New Guinea

 ‘We need you’: Solomon Islands’ support for US agency’s return revealed

-According to reports from the Australian Broadcasting Corp (ABC) about 100 people are believed to have been killed, but authorities have not confirmed this figure.
+According to reports from the Australian Broadcasting Corp (ABC) and local media, about 100 people are believed to have been killed, but authorities have not confirmed this figure.

 “Authorities say the scale of the landslide is ‘massive’, but they still cannot confirm the death toll,” said Al Jazeera’s Jessica Washington, reporting from Jakarta in Indonesia.

-She said authorities have assembled a team to assist in the aftermath of the disaster that affected a community of mostly subsistence farmers.
+She said the disaster affected a community of mostly subsistence farmers living in a “remote and quite hilly area where landslides are common”.

 “Many homes have been destroyed as well as the gardens that people rely on to feed themselves in these communities,” our correspondent added.